 From Saturday 1st October 2016, the National Minimum Wage (NMW) increases for some age bands.
 The National Minimum Wage is the minimum rate of pay per hour most workers are entitled to by law.
 The rate will depend on a worker’s age and if they are an apprentice.

-From this Saturday, wages go up to:
+From that Saturday, wages go up to:

 - £6.95 per hour – 21-24 year old (from £6.70: 2015)

 - £5.55 per hour 18 – 20 years old (from £5.30: 2015)